gwkkwg/asdf-install/website/source/tutorial/install.md

     (asdf:operate 'asdf:load-op :library-name)

 Here `:LIBRARY-NAME` is either the name you've used if you installed [by name][install-by-name] or it is the name of the main `.asd` file if you've installed [by URL][install-by-url] or [from a local file][installing-from-local-file].
-If you're not sure about the name you have to use, you can list the contents of your [registry][114] for all libraries which are available to you.
+If you're not sure about the name you have to use, you can list the contents of your [registry][] for all libraries which are available to you.
 So, if your registry looks like this

     edi@bird:~ > ls ~/.asdf-install-dir/systems/
     cl-ppcre.asd  cl-ppcre-test.asd  cl-who.asd  html-template.asd